The Clear Edge

 Timeline: 8 hours, structured in 4 sessions.

-Why start solo?
+Why start individually?

 Constraint Categories: